GRASP-X README

 It is designed to be user-friendly and provides a simple interface for users.
 The above-mentioned parameters are calculated for a chemical composition given either in mole percent or weight fraction, over the energy range from 1×10⁻³ to 10⁵ MeV.
 If no minimum or maximum energies are specified, the program uses the default energy range.

-At an absorption edge, the program takes the tabulated mass attenuation coefficient (MAC) for the element that actually exhibits the edge.
-For all other elements in the mixture, which do not have an absorption edge at that energy, the MAC value at the edge is estimated using an exponential fit to three nearby tabulated XCOM values.
-This approach provides a smooth and physically consistent interpolation for elements whose attenuation curves remain continuous at that energy.
+At an absorption edge, the program uses the tabulated mass attenuation coefficient (MAC) for the element that actually exhibits the edge.
+For all other elements in the mixture—whose attenuation coefficients remain continuous at that energy—the MAC at the edge is estimated using a log–log (power-law) interpolation.
+The interpolation is performed using two nearby XCOM tabulated points for energies between 1 and 1.5 keV, and three nearby points at higher energies.
+This approach ensures a smooth and physically consistent MAC estimate for elements that do not exhibit an absorption edge at the selected energy.

 Since some parameters, such as HVL and TVL, require density information, the user must provide a non-zero density value (in g/cm³).
 If the density is omitted or given as zero, the program will generate an error and stop execution.
 If a non-zero value is supplied but does not correspond to the true density of the material, GRASP-X will compute the relevant parameters using the provided value, and the user should adjust it if exact results are required.